12th Army Aviation Brigade: Russo-Ukrainian War

+On 30 September 2025 the unit was awarded the Presidential Award For Courage and Bravery by the President of Ukraine Volodymyr Zelenskyy and ceremonially receiving the award on the Day of the Armed Forces of Ukraine on 6 December 2025.

 Deployments

 Since November 2007, 300 members of the Regiment are deployed to Liberia, supporting the United Nations Mission in Liberia, as part of the 56th Separate Helicopter Unit.

 Structure

 During the 1970s the Regiment included 4 Squadron's with a total of 55-60 helicopters.

 In 2004 the Brigade consisted of 2 Squadron's flying Mi-24, Mi-26 and Mi-8 helicopters.

 2nd Squadron is intended to carry out missions under UN and NATO command.